Marcoswodbarros/RocketShoes/README.md

 Users should be able to:

 - View the optimal layout for the site depending on their device's screen size;
-- See hover states for all interactive elements on the page.
+- See hover states for all interactive elements on the page;
+- Click on the pictures to see it in a bigger view.

 ### Screenshot